NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Installing Active Directory, from the Domain Controller Virtual Machine, also known as DC-1.
-Open Server Manager and click "Add Roles and Features", install Active Directory Domain Services.
-In the third screenshot, select "Rename this PC (advanced)", Promote as a Domain Controller: Setup a new forest as "mydomain.com" (can be anything).
-Restart the DC-1 Virtual Machine and then log back in as username: "mydomain.com\labuser".
+Installing Active Directory.
+From the Domain Controller (DC-1) virtual machine, open Server Manager and click "Add Roles and Features", install Active Directory Domain Services.
+In the third screenshot, we select "Rename this PC (advanced)", Promote as a Domain Controller: Setup a new forest as "mydomain.com" (can be anything).
+Restart the Domain Controller virtual machine and log back in as username: "mydomain.com\labuser".
 </p>
 <br />